lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 8. sources clean_photoperiod.R which tries to eek out every last bit of photoperiod data we could get.
 This sort of code would be good for analyses beyond just BB.

-9. Next, remove any percentbudburst lower than 40% (clean_bbperctodays.R only cleans lines with more than entry per treatment)

-10. saves a new file called “ospree_clean_withchill_BB.csv” for BB analyses
+9. saves a new file called “ospree_clean_withchill_BB.csv” for BB analyses

 <><><><><><><><><><><><><><>